vahin21/Python/README.md

 Yes, you can download this repo and use it for your own purposes.

 You have the right to download, modify, and share it to others.
-But, don't sell it to anyone.

 ## Issues & Bugs

 If you encounter any issues or bugs, you can visit the 'Issues' tab in my repository and create an issue.
 I will immediately look into it and resolve it as soon as possible.

-## Any Doubts or Questions

-If you have any doubts or questions, you are always free to ask me.
-I will be available on [Twitter](https://twitter.com/anikethchavare) and Discord (Aniketh#6387).

 ## Conclusion